njoppi2/cat-vs-non-cat/README.md

-# 🐱 Cat vs Non-Cat Classification
+# 🐱 Cat vs Non-Cat
-This GitHub repository contains the latest solution I made for the Cat vs Non-Cat classification problem.
-The goal of this project is to train a machine learning model that can classify images as either cats or non-cats.
+Here we have 3 notebooks, with logitic regression and neural network models.
+They're quite simple, and were trained on just 209 images and validaded on 50 other images, although, data augmentation was used to duplicate the size of the training set.
+The best performing model was the convolutional neural network, with an accuracy of about 84% on the test set (here we don't have a validation set).

 ## 📋 Problem Description
 The Cat vs Non-Cat problem is a classic machine learning challenge where we need to build a model that can accurately classify images as either cat or non-cat.